ysohn/stats/README.md

 ### To Auditors

 I hope that there are seats in one of the lab sessions (01: Mon 3rd; 02: Mon 4th; 03: Tue 4th).
-If you find that the one you chose is crowded, you may choose among the other two.
+If you find that the session you chose is crowded, you may switch to another.
 There are a number of seats in the lecture class.